AI-Robotic-Labs/employer-ai/README.md

 # 🕒 ShiftBot – Employee Shift Manager

-**ShiftBot** is a simple, in-memory Python tool to manage employee schedules and shifts, supporting weekly planning, shift registration, auto-logging based on weekly schedule, conflict detection, and report generation.
+> ShiftBot is a simple, in-memory Python tool to manage employee schedules and shifts, supporting weekly planning, shift registration, auto-logging based on weekly schedule, conflict detection, and report generation.

----
+**Idea and design by Rsync**

 ## 📦 Features